 Ethene and propene can be copolymerized with higher n-olefins, cyclic olefins or polar monomers.
 The properties of these copolymers can vary considerably, thus extending the field of possible applications.

 Other noteworthy polyolefins are polyisobutylene (PIB) and polybutylene (polybutene-1, PB-1).
 These polymers are produced on a much smaller scale.
 The lower molecular weight grades are viscous liquids or sticky solids, and the high molecular grades are rubbery materials.
 Isobutylene is often copolymerized with a small amount of isoprene.
 This random copolymer is called butyl rubber (IIR).
 It is known for its excellent impermeability and good flexibilty.
-Polybutylene is the polymer of 1-butene.
+Polybutylene (PB-1) is the polymer of 1-butene.
 It has very good stability against stress cracking and corrosion and is weldable.
 It is often blended with other polyolefins to tailor their thermal bonding properties and peel strength.

 |Polyolefin||Abreviation||Density - gm/cc|